sedadna/sedadna.github.io/category/members.md

 <div class="intro">
 <h3 class="section-title underline">The members</h3>
-<p> The society is currently composed by 289 members from XX research groups from XX countries.
+<p> The society is currently composed by 291 members.
 You can find below some informations about our members.
 If you want to add your info here, please email a pic and your website to <b>k.more@graduate.curtin.edu.au</b></p>
 <br>
 </div>